DamienGeorges/CIMENT/CIMENT/Froggy_R_parallel/R_parallel_programming_on_froggy.md

 echo
 ```

-Finally, come the instructions for running our R programme:
+Finally, come the instructions for running our R script:

-1. First we have to load ciment environment and all modules required
+1. First we have to load CIMENT environment and all modules required
 ```bash
 ## load ciment environment and required modules
 source /applis/ciment/v2/env.bash